LAST UPDATED JULY 15, 2020

 Supplies: A free kit provided to passengers includes a "single-use face mask, disposable gloves (non-latex) and two sanitizing wipes."

 Masks: The airline's official guidance: "Be sure your face covering is on before you board the plane and wear it during your flight."
-There are reports the airline is not enforcing the use of masks during fights.
-American will not promise it can supply passengers with masks.
+There are reports the airline is not enforcing the use of masks during fights, but the airline claims passengers "may be denied boarding and future travel on American" if they refuse to wear one.
+American will not promise it can always supply passengers with masks.

 Supplies: Sanitizing wipes or gels and face masks will be provided to customers "as supplies and operational conditions allow."